Pubs in our area

 - Pulham Market

 A thatched free house set overlooking the village green.
 More a restuarant than a pub with fresh local ingerdients used.
 Records suggest the oldest parts of the building date back to 15th Century, begining life as two timber fmed buidlings.
+Fish and chips specials on Fridays.
 Also own The Barsham Arms.
 Beer & cider festival in June.
 Classic car event on the green in August.
+Acoustic sets on Sunday and tribute acts Thursday evening.

 - Crown (01379) 676184 Harleston Road Pulham Market IP21 4TA